 - Playground Equipment Program (PEP)

-In Richmond, a number of projects have been submitted in these categories for approval and are contained in the District Capital Plan.
+The Building Envelope Program (BEP) was established to help BC school districts with remediation of schools built between 1985 and 2000 suffering damage from water ingress due to premature building envelope failure.
+In Richmond, a number of projects have been submitted to the Ministry of Education in these categories for approval and are contained in the District Five-Year Capital Plan.

 Project Approval Processes